-By now, we all recognise the need to practice social (spatial) distancing and, where possible, self-isolation to stop the COVID-19 spread.
-What if you have no choice but to drive somewhere and get out of the car.
+By now we all recognise the need to practice social (spatial) distancing.
+And, where possible or mandated, self-isolation to stop the COVID-19 spread.
+But what if you have no choice but to drive somewhere and get out of the car.
 It raises the question – how to avoid COVID-19 when on the road?

 And how do you help protect others who also need to take trips outside their home?
 People you come into contact with as you race around to do what you need to do?

 We’re all in this together and the more pre-emptive measures we take now will make a big difference in continuing to flatten the curve.
 Let’s take the time now to go through some simple strategies.

 How to Manage COVID-19 Exposure When Away from Home